 \section{Corrections to minimal area}

-The single particle excitations in the bulk carry stress tensor density.
-The expectation value of the stress tensor in such states produces a back reaction which deforms the $AdS_3$ geometry.
-In this section we obtain the metric of the back reacted geometry to the leading order in $G_N$ by solving the Einstein equations perturbatively in $G_N$.
+The single-particle excitations in the bulk carry stress tensor density.
+The expectation value of the stress tensor in such states produces a back reaction that deforms the $AdS_3$ geometry.
+In this section, we obtain the metric of the back-reacted geometry to the leading order in $G_N$ by solving the Einstein equations perturbatively in $G_N$.
 We then evaluate the leading corrections to the minimal area and obtain the corrections to the Ryu-Takayanagi entanglement entropy.
-In section \ref{bulkent}, we will show that these corrections together with that from bulk entanglement entropy precisely reproduce the result (\ref{maincftres}) obtained from the CFT.
+In section \ref{bulkent}, we will show that these corrections, together with those from bulk entanglement entropy, precisely reproduce the result (\ref{maincftres}) obtained from the CFT.